 In practice, freezing individual slices of bread is a great way to get the best of both worlds: conveniently sliced bread that can be reheated at a moment's notice that also keeps for a very long time in the freezer (I've done a month or so, but this could probably go longer).
 When reheated, the bread comes out like freshly baked bread that's perfectly toasted.

-Years ago when I first started baking bread I was on the search for the perfect toaster.
-After going through a few, I found the Breville Smart Toaster which is the best toaster I've found: not only does it take extra long slices (like the ones from sourdough boules or batards) but it has a frozen function that works perfectly to reheat a frozen slice of bread to just the right amount.
-It's expensive for a toaster, but the amount of bread I go through here in my kitchen easily justifies the expense.
+Years ago, when I first started baking bread, I searched for the perfect toaster.
+After going through a few, I found the Breville Smart Toaster, which is the best toaster I've found: not only does it take extra long slices (like the ones from sourdough boules or batards), but it has a frozen function that works perfectly to reheat a frozen slice of bread to just the right amount.
+It's expensive for a toaster, but the amount of bread I go through in my kitchen justifies the expense.

-I'd love to hear if you have your own best way to store bread and keep your sourdough fresh.
+I'd love to hear your best way to store bread and keep your sourdough fresh.
 I know here in my kitchen, with the various options for storing and using bread, there's hardly ever a loaf wasted—and I bake a lot of bread!

-If you're looking for a recipe to get started baking sourdough (and freezing!), check out my latest simple weekday sourdough bread—a delicious bread that couldn't be easier.
+If you're looking for a recipe to start baking sourdough (and freezing!), check out my simple weekday bread—a delicious bread that couldn't be easier.